Enjoy Travel to Japan!

 • From JR Nara Station or Kintetsu Nara Station

-• Take the Nara Kotsu Bus to "Kasuga Taisha Honden" for about 10 minutes and get off at the last stop.
+• Take the Nara Kotsu bus bound for "Kasuga Taisha Main Shrine" for about 10 minutes and get off at the final stop.

 • Alternatively, it's about a 20-minute walk from Kintetsu Nara Station.